Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

 <a name="configure-the-running-livecd"></a>

-## 6. Configure the Running LiveCD
+## 6. Configure the running LiveCD

 1. Set and export BMC credential variables.